Dīgha Nikāya 27

 Tumhe khvattha, vāseṭṭha, nānājaccā nānānāmā nānāgottā nānākulā agārasmā anagāriyaṁ pabbajitā.

-Vāseṭṭha, you have different births, names, and clans, and have gone forth from the lay life to homelessness from different families.
+Vāseṭṭha, you have different births, names, clans, and families, yet have gone forth from the lay life to homelessness.

 ‘Ke tumhe’ti—puṭṭhā samānā ‘samaṇā sakyaputtiyāmhā’ti—paṭijānātha.